 Maurizio Pugno is Full Professor of Economics at the University of Cassino, Italy.
 He studied at Cambridge, UK (M.Phil.) and Birkbeck, London.
 He taught at the University of Trento, Italy, and at the International PhD School of S. Anna, Pisa, Italy.
-He published On the Foundations of Happiness in Economics.
+He published Well-being and Growth in Advanced Economies (2022), and On the Foundations of Happiness in Economics (2016).
 He is a member of World Wellbeing Panel (a selection of experts who define policies for well-being).

 Main contributions of Maurizio Pugno: